 -

 Lobsters grow by molting.
-They shed their old shell to reveal new, soft shell that will eventually grow and harden around them.
-By the time they're done, there's no sign of the lobster they were.
-It's an exhausting, dangerous process.
-It takes a tremendous amount of energy and leaves them exposed and vulnerable while they're in the middle of it.
+They shed their old shell to reveal a new, soft shell that will eventually grow and harden around them.
+By the time they’re done, there’s no sign of the lobster they were.
+It’s an exhausting, dangerous process.
+It takes a tremendous amount of energy and leaves them exposed and vulnerable while they’re in the middle of it.

 -